 We highly discourage ordering more than you need, but if it turns out you ordered less we are more than happy to expedite some extra panels to your project at your original price level.

 We have three manufacturing locations across the country in Massachusetts, Minnesota, and Idaho.
-We ship everything directly to project sites via FedEx or common carrier and work to make our online order process as simple as our products.
+We ship everything directly to project sites via FedEx/UPS or common carrier and work to make our online store order process as simple as our products.

-If you’d like to see a panel in-person, we recommend ordering a sample which can be used as credit toward your full project order.
+If you’d like to see a panel in-person and don't want to travel we recommend ordering a sample which can be used as credit toward your full project order over a $1000.00.

 - View Products under the Products category in the navigation